v8/v8.dev/src/docs/ide-setup.md

 ---
 title: 'GUI and IDE setup'
 ---
-The V8 source code can be browsed online with [Chromium Codesearch](https://cs.chromium.org/chromium/src/v8/).
+The V8 source code can be browsed online with [Chromium Code Search](https://cs.chromium.org/chromium/src/v8/).

 This project’s Git repository may be accessed using many other client programs and plug-ins.
 See your client’s documentation for more information.